50 Things Everyone Should Do Before They’re 50

 Want an insider look at how our election process works on the ground level?
 Sign up to work as an election judge.
 Don’t worry, it doesn’t involve any actual “judging,” but rather making sure the voting process runs in an orderly and proper manner.
 You get to see all the ins and outs while still providing a vital service to your community.
 To sign up, Google “election judge” and enter your state for instructions.

 Pick someone from your past who you feel deserves to be forgiven for a previous wrong.
 Or, better yet, pick someone who doesn’t deserve it and forgive them anyhow.
 Even if it means nothing to them, it will make you feel so much lighter.
-Let these quotes about forgiveness inspire you to put down your grudges.

 Plant a garden

 You learn about the plant life cycle as a child but you can’t fully appreciate the magic of it until you’re an adult and have nurtured a plant from seed to maturity.
 Gardening—or as we like to call it, playing in the dirt—is one of the oldest hobbies for a reason.
 It’s good for your mind, body, and soul, especially if you reap what you sow.
-Use these gardening tips for beginners to get started.

 Climb the tallest mountain in your state

 Why climb a mountain?
 Because, per the famous Edmund Hillary quote (which was actually said by climber George Mallory), it’s there.
 You don’t have to scale Mt.
 Everest to get some fresh mountain air and the thrill of high vistas—just climb whatever hill or mountain is close.
 Plus the survival rate is likely a lot better than Everest.
+Don’t miss these 15 signs you could live to be 100.

 Learning to be happy in your own company isn’t as easy as it sounds.
 But being alone doesn’t have to mean being lonely.
 The best way to figure out how to be content being alone is to practice it.
 Silence all the noise, find a place for private time, and the enjoy the music of your own thoughts.
 It’s nice, right?